ethankennerly/predicting-player-retention/accuracy/README.md

 ### Outline

+TODO:

-Aggregate students into their first five answers.
+Aggregate students into their first five answers for students with five answers or more.

 For each student answer:
     item